 Wex is a free legal dictionary and encyclopedia.
 Wex is a collaborative public access law resource sponsored by the Cornell Law school.
 The Intellectual Property section of Wex contains articles about patents, copyrights, trademarks and other intellectual property issues.

-While the Library reference service staff is happy to provide assistance with your search, we cannot perform searches, evaluate searches, assist with your application or dispense legal advice.
+While the Library reference service staff is happy to provide assistance with your patent or trademark research, we cannot perform searches, evaluate searches, assist with your application or dispense legal advice.

 The University of Washington and its employees are providing a service of an informational nature with no express or implied warranty for results and assume no obligation or liability for damage arising out of the use, or inability to use, the information provided.
 Every effort is made to keep this information up to date.
 However, errors and omissions may occur.